Xanzhu

 Shared Directory

-Optionally, select a folder to share between your Mac and the VM by clicking Browse.
-Otherwise, click Continue.
+Optionally, select a folder to share between your Mac and the VM.

-Review the configuration summary, name the VM, and click Save.
+Next review the configuration summary, Enter a name for the virtual machine, and click Save.

 Windows Installation

 Booting up the virtual machine, you'll be prompted to "Press Any Key to continue."
-This will start the Windows installation process.
+This will start the Windows installation process after pressing any key.

 1. Select your Language Settings and click Next.